 Interprofessional collaboration is defined as a partnership or network of providers who work in a concerted and coordinated effort for the common goal of improving patients' health, mental health, and social and/or family outcomes [184].
 Positive outcomes have been demonstrated on the individual and organizational levels with interprofessional collaboration [185; 186; 187].
+When the patient and family desire home-based care for the end of life, this will more likely occur when there is interprofessional collaboration among all the different healthcare professionals, including nurses, palliative care specialists, social workers, and case managers [214].
+When there is coordination and a palliative care specialist is integrated in the support services, it will be more likely the patient will remain at home [214].
 However, implementing and promoting this approach can be challenging.
 Not understanding each other's roles is another barrier.